NewcastleRSE/ethical-ai-project-template/README.md

 - [ ] .gitignore file (choose from a template)
 - [ ] Issue templates
     - [ ] Optionally Install [Welcome/behavior](https://github.com/behaviorbot/welcome) bot (see The Turing Way [config](https://github.com/alan-turing-institute/the-turing-way/blob/main/.github/config.yml))
-- [ ] Create a directory with files for project management (meetings, report, proposals)
+- [ ] Create a directory with files for project management (meetings, reports, proposals)
 - [ ] Create a directory with files for communications
 - [ ] Create a directory for research analysis
-- [ ] Create a directory for research results/outcome to share (?)
+- [ ] Create a directory for research results/outcomes to share (?)
 - [ ] Create a directory for ethics approval and project policies
-- [ ] Create a directory with files for stakeholders info and nature of engagement
+- [ ] Create a directory with files for stakeholder's info and the nature of engagement
 - [ ] Connect repo with Zenodo
 - [ ] Add cff file for citation
 - [ ] Add badges